-9. Derivative Financial Instrument
+10. Derivative Financial Instrument

-On September 16, 2013, we entered a strategic agreement with Wegener Corporation ("Wegener"), a publicly traded US based communications technology company, in which we agreed to acquire Wegener subject to due diligence and restructuring.
+On September 16, 2013, we entered a strategic agreement with Wegener Corporation ("Wegener"), a publicly traded US based communications technology company, in which we agreed to acquire Wegener subject to due diligence and restructuring (see Note 4(a)).

-As part this strategic agreement, we agreed to become a low margin supplier to Wegener's subsidiary, Wegener Communications Inc., in return for receiving 15 million stock options to purchase Wegener common shares at \$0.03 USD each ("Wegener options"), for a total consideration of \$450 thousand USD.
-This stock option agreement was set to expire on September 30, 2014 but was subsequently extended to December 31, 2015, June 30, 2016, and December 31, 2016.
-The Wegener options were initially valued at \$257 thousand, using the Black-Scholes option pricing model.
-These options are revalued at each reporting date, with the change reported as unrealized loss on options in Novra's Consolidated Statements of Operations and Comprehensive Income (Loss).
+As part of this strategic agreement, we agreed to become a low margin supplier to Wegener's subsidiary, Wegener Communications Inc., in return for receiving 15 million stock options to purchase Wegener common shares at \$0.03 USD each ("Wegener options"), for a total consideration of \$450 thousand USD.
+This stock option agreement was set to expire on September 30, 2014 but was subsequently extended to March 31, 2018.
+We initially recorded the Wegener options at fair value in the amount of \$257 thousand, using the Black-Scholes option pricing model.
+These options were revalued at each reporting date, with the change reported as unrealized loss on Wegener options in the Consolidated Statements of Operations and Comprehensive Income (Loss).